andrefchaves/nuke-env/README.md

 ## Python Scripts

+### createExrRSCam
+Create a camera node based on RS metadata.
+I just did some really small UX fix and fixed the syntax to work with the latest RS versions 3.0.xx and Nuke 13 (Python 3) All text and the main createExrCamVray translation comes from user JanB at Redshift/Maxon forum (https://redshift.maxon.net/topic/2249/exr-metadata-done/28)

 ### Autolabel_Dots v1.4
 Automatically adds label to dot node when you hide the input.
 Label displays last connected node.
 Useful to organize messy node trees.